 Patient engagement is a growing area of focus for the US health care system because there is an association between reported levels of patient engagement and improved clinical outcomes (Hibbard & Greene, 2013).
-As a result, the Centers for Medicare & Medicaid Services (CMS) has included patient and family engagement as one of the five goals of the Electronic Health Records (EHR) Incentive Programs.
+As a result, the Centers for Medicare & Medicaid Services (CMS) has included patient and family engagement as part of the Quality Payment Program.
 One primary aim of patient engagement is to improve communication between providers/organizations and patients.
 Patients who better understand the health information related to their care are more likely to have improved outcomes.
 One measure of clinical communication is the rate in which physicians always communicate well with patients in the hospital setting.

 The purpose of this analysis is to compare patient-physician communication rates with heart failure readmission and mortality rates among different types of hospitals.

 This scenario includes benchmarks for each appropriate variable.
 State-level benchmarks are accessible by filtering by state.
 Scenarios with multiple outcome variables require filtering by the specific outcome to return the corresponding benchmarks.

 Tutorial: Using the Data

 Hospital Compare - Hospital General Information (data released January 26, 2018)